Kelsey Grammer

 And it was undeniably true and real

+and reassuring and uplifting.
 And I got to surrender.

 And I started, tears were just dripping down my face on a plane all by myself.
+Well, I mean, there's, you know, people aren't around, but

-And it just was that thing, that thing that happens, you know, and suddenly it was revealed to me and there I was
+it was an extraordinary moment.
+And it just was that thing, that thing that happens, you know, and suddenly it was revealed to me and there I was.

-and uh I guess I was saved
+And I guess I was saved.

-I got it because I can
+I got it because I can.

-which got a lot of response and a lot of
+which got a lot of response and a lot of good

 feedback.